Bognor Birdman 2 | Bognor Birdman Pictures

 Bognor Birdman Competition

-If you are considering being a competitor, please bear in mind it isn't really a competition in the normal sense of the word.
-Sure there will be a winner, so it is a competition, but none of the Bognor Birdman taking part are truly competitive when it comes to wanting to win the event.
+If you are considering being a competitor, please bear in mind that it isn't really a competition in the normal sense of the word.
+Sure there will be a winner, so it is a competition, but very few of the people who take part are in with a chance of winning the event.
 Most people taking part in the Bognor Birdman competition are well meaning folks, trying to do their bit for charirty, and have no intention of winning the competition.
 They are doing it primarily for fun.
 That is not to say that people taking part are not competitive, it's more that they are fun loving nutters.
-Bognor is now more famous for its Bognor Birdman competition than the local Butlins.

-The event has now got so popular, it has gone international, with competitors from many different countries eager to take part and entertain the crowds of up to 25,000.
-Most of the International Bognor Birdmen will be jumping for charity from the pier at Bognor Regis.
-Every year feathers fly as birdmen from around the world compete for the title of International Bognor Birdman.
-There have been all sorts of International Birdman entries iover the years ncluding a flying tardis from Dr Who, a skateboarding cow and even a chicken and mushroom pie.
-Historical note - the first Bognor Birdman was not international - as competitors such as Mary Poppins, Peter Pan and a naked man called John were all British, but now International Bognor Birdmen come from throughout the world.
+The event has now got so popular, it has gone international, with competitors from many different countries eager to take part and entertain the crowds which often number up to 25,000.
+Most of the International Birdmen will be jumping trying to raise money for charity.
+There have been all sorts of International Birdman entries over the years including a flying tardis from Dr Who, a skateboarding cow and even a chicken and mushroom pie.
+Historical note - the first Birdman competitors were not international - as competitors such as Mary Poppins, Peter Pan and a naked man called John were all British, but now International Bognor Birdmen come from throughout the world.

 CLICK HERE for MORE Bognor Birdman